On the Artal--Carmona--Cogolludo construction: Introduction

 \subsection{The idea}

 The main tool used in the paper is the Artal--Carmona--Cogolludo construction (\emph{\ACC-construction} in the sequel) developed in~\cite{Artal:trends}.
 This construction is outlined in \autoref{s.ACC}.
-We confine ourselves to generic (in the sense of \autoref{def.generic}) irreducible non-special sextics with double singular points only, see \autoref{conv.sextic}, and show that, in this case, the ramification locus of the \ACC-model is irreducible and with $\bA$ type singularities only, see \autoref{s.D}.
+We confine ourselves to generic (in the sense of \autoref{def.generic}) irreducible non-special sextics with double singular points only, see \autoref{conv.sextic}; using the theory of $K3$-surfaces, we show that the ramification locus of the \ACC-model of such a curve is irreducible and with $\bA$ type singularities only, see \autoref{s.D}.
 Furthermore, we describe the singular fibers of the corresponding Jacobian elliptic surface~$Y$, see \autoref{s.fibers}, and prove that, geometrically, the blow-down map $Y\to\Cp2$ is as shown in \autoref{fig.blow-down} on \autopageref{fig.blow-down}.
-With this information at hand, it is very easy to construct the \ACC-models of all maximizing sextics, probably including those missing in \autoref{tab.sextics}.
+This fact eliminates the need in the tedious case-by-case analysis of the possible configurations of divisors (\cf.~\cite{Artal:trends}), and the construction of the \ACC-models of all maximizing sextics becomes a relatively easy task.

 The other key ingredient is Moody's paper~\cite{Moody}.
 With a little effort (and \Maple) its results can be extended to explicit formulas for the rational two-to-one map $\Cp2\dashrightarrow\Sigma_2$ related to the \ACC-model, see \autoref{s.map}; they are used to pass from the defining equations of the \ACC-models in~$\Sigma_2$ to those of the original sextics.
 (In fact, we incorporate Moody's formulas from the very beginning and describe the \ACC-models in terms of pencils of cubics; it may be due to this fact that, in the six missing cases, the equations on the parameters are too complicated to be solved or even to be written down.)